Cloud-CV/Origami/README.md

 ## Contributing to Origami

-1. Make sure your run tests on your changes before you push the code using:
+1. Make sure you run tests on your changes before you push the code using:
 	* `python manage.py test`
 	* `yarn run test`